Why did my partner test positive when I tested negative?

 This and other studies led to the U=U campaign (undetectable = untransmittable).

 This guide to HIV testing and risks of sexual transmission includes more info on transmission risk.
-Also, the answer to Question 9 at this link:
+Also, the answer to Question 9 on our most asked questions page:

 If your partner in not on treatment or if he still has detectable viral load, then using condoms will make sure you stay negative.
 Another option is to talk to your doctor about PtRP, which is where you can take a pill that will protect you against HIV.
 The UK guide to PrEP has more info.